nikos912000/stock-market-simulation/README.md

 Output
 ------
 Info messages in stdout.
-Results are saved in files.
+Results are saved to files.